Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

 \section{Second order intersection indeterminacies}

 It is an open problem to give necessary and sufficient algebraic conditions for determining whether or not an arbitrary quadruple $A:\amalg^4 S^2\to X$ of 2--spheres in a $4$--manifold can be pulled apart.
-The vanishing of $\lambda_0(A)$ and $\lambda_1(A)$ is of course necessary, and as explained in the introduction (\ref{sec:intro-INT-indeterminacies}) refining the sufficiency statement provided by Corollary~\ref{cor:tower=disjoint} requires the introduction of \emph{intersection relations} INT$_2(A)$ in the target of $\lambda_2(A)$ which correspond to order $0$ and order $1$ intersections involving $2$-spheres which can be tubed into the Whitney disks of any Whitney tower $\cW$ supported by $A$.
+The vanishing of $\lambda_0(A)$ and $\lambda_1(A)$ is of course necessary, and is equivalent to $A$ admitting an order 2 non-repeating Whitney tower.
+As explained in the introduction (\ref{sec:intro-INT-indeterminacies}), refining the sufficiency statement provided by Corollary~\ref{cor:tower=disjoint} requires the introduction of \emph{intersection relations} INT$_2(A)$ in the target of $\lambda_2(A)$ which correspond to order $0$ and order $1$ intersections involving $2$-spheres which can be tubed into the Whitney disks of any Whitney tower $\cW$ supported by $A$.

-With an eye towards stimulating future work, the goals of this section are to present some relevant details, describe some partial results, and introduce a related number theoretic problem (see section~\ref{subsubsec:quadratic-INT2-maps}), while formulating order $2$ intersection relations which make the following conjecture precise: \begin{conj} If a quadruple of immersed $2$--spheres $A$ admits an order 2 non-repeating Whitney tower $\cW$, then $A$ can be pulled apart if and only if $\lambda_2(A):=\lambda_2(\cW)$ vanishes in $\Lambda_2(\pi,4)/\mathrm{INT}_2(A)$. \end{conj}
+With an eye towards stimulating future work, the goals of this section are to present some relevant details, describe some partial results, and introduce a related number theoretic problem, while formulating order $2$ intersection relations which make the following conjecture precise: \begin{conj} If a quadruple of immersed $2$--spheres $A:\amalg^4 S^2\to X$ in a simply connected $4$--manifold $X$ admits an order 2 non-repeating Whitney tower $\cW$, then $A$ can be pulled apart if and only if $\lambda_2(A):=\lambda_2(\cW)$ vanishes in $\Lambda_2(4)/\mathrm{INT}_2(A)$. \end{conj}